jjp400/code-refactor-challenge/README.md

 * Structuring HTML elements to satisfy specific accessibility standards (e.g. for screen readers)
 * Best practices for structuring CSS files
 * Commenting on CSS files to make code easier to read
-* Creating mobile-responsive layouts using CSS layout techniques like flexbox, as well as media queries
-* Using advanced CSS selectors and custom properties to create an attractive and intuitive UI
-* Using GitHub pages to publish webpage to the Internet